 Meitzen et al (2011) β1-Adrenergic receptors activate two distinct signaling pathways in striatal neurons.
 J Neurochem 116 984 PMID: 21143600

 Do you know of a great paper that uses K 252a from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for K 252a